vaibhavmule/ycinfo/README.md

 # ycinfo
-A chrome extension to get info about yc startup
+A chrome extension to get info about yc startup when you visit the website.